mbinnun/MBPUP/README.md

 =

 MBPUP-DEV provides a pefect environment for the average developer.<br />
-It includes many programming tools and development IDEs: The new Eclipse Oxygen, Android Studio, Core Linux Dev Tools (gcc, g++, python), Java (both OpenJDK and Oracle), Free Pascal Compiler, MonoDevelop, NodeJS, Angular CLI, Visual Studio Code, Gimp (for graphical design) and a lot more.
+It includes many programming tools and development IDEs: Eclipse, Android Studio, Core Linux Dev Tools (gcc, g++, python), Java (both OpenJDK and Oracle), Free Pascal Compiler, MonoDevelop, NodeJS, Angular CLI, Visual Studio Code, Gimp (for graphical design) and a lot more.

 **Note:** The download file is big (about 4G), due to the many IDEs that are installed.